Burgess and T.S. Eliot

-T.S.
-Eliot died fifty years ago this week, aged 76, on 4 January 1965.
-Anthony Burgess was asked to write a tribute to him for the Listener, a weekly magazine for which he reviewed books and television.
-In this obituary essay, later reprinted in Urgent Copy (1968) under the title ‘Lament for a Maker’, Burgess reflected on Eliot’s importance to the younger generation of writers, including himself, who had begun publishing their poems in the 1930s.
+When T.S.
+Eliot died on 4 January 1965, Anthony Burgess was asked to write a tribute to him for the Listener, a weekly magazine to which he was a regular contributor.
+In his obituary essay, later reprinted in Urgent Copy (1968) under the title ‘Lament for a Maker’, Burgess reflected on Eliot’s importance to the younger generation of writers, including himself, who had begun publishing their poems in the 1930s.
 He looked back to his excitement when, as a schoolboy in Manchester, he had read The Waste Land for the first time and was shocked ‘to find past and present co-existing, even fusing.’
 He continued:

 ‘As for literature, the tastes of most of us have been Eliotian for the past forty-five years.
 He was a maker in a double sense: he made not only his poetry but also the minds that read it.
 With great patience he schooled us away from shock or bewilderment towards acceptance, eventually love, of his work.
 Love became a habit.
 In time, the Eliotian cadences, whether verse or prose, turned into our instinctive music; young poets and critics had to teach themselves to resist the quiet but insistent voice.
 But there could never be any thoroughgoing reaction.
 To reject Eliot was to welcome anarchy.’